nicolgorostiaga/Rover-project/TX2_Nodes-master/README.md

 # TX2 OS
 Download SDK Manager and flash Jetpack 3.3.1.
+It should be noted that before flashing, the TX2 must be in recovery mode.
 The Os will be ubuntu 16.04 LTS and will have Cuda 9.0 and tegra 4.4.38 which is needed for this project.
 At cmake ../ download only the image recognition packages, object detection packages, and FCN-Alexnet-cityscapes-HD package.
 Furthermore, download both python 2.7 and 3.6 when asked.

   $ sudo apt-get update